 $

-A Completely Roundup of Andrew Lloyd Webber Musicals
+Andrew Lloyd Webber

-A Completely Roundup of Andrew Lloyd Webber Musicals
+Andrew Lloyd Webber

 A Complete Roundup of Every Andrew Lloyd Webber Musical

-Throughout his career, Andrew Lloyd Webber is beloved for his many works, from the very popular long-running musicals, to the short-lived hits.
-In addition to his beloved full-length musicals, Lloyd Webber has also contributed music to a song cycle, a set of variations, two film scores, and a Latin Requiem Mass.
-Throughout his career, he has collaborated with many lyricists, one of them notably being Tim Rice, whom he worked with for 10 years at the beginning of his career.
-Andrew Lloyd Webber has received a number of awards including over six Tony Awards, three Grammy Awards, an Academy Award, among many others.
-His works are a very influential part of the theatre community and are loved by many.
-Here, we’ve rounded up a complete list of every full-length Andrew Lloyd Webber musical — all 21.
+Andrew Lloyd Webber is beloved for his many works, from the very popular long-running musicals to the short-lived hits.
+In addition to his beloved full-length musicals, the composer, writer, and theater impresario has also contributed music to a song cycle, a set of variations, two film scores, and a Latin Requiem Mass.
+Throughout his career, he has collaborated with many lyricists, notably Tim Rice, with whom he worked for 10 years at the beginning of his career.
+Lloyd Webber has received a number of awards, including seven Tony Awards, three Grammy Awards, and an Academy Award.

 The Likes of Us